When there is extreme heat it is extremely important to take certain precautions.

 Wear Appropriate Clothing and Sunscreen.
 Choose lightweight, light-colored, loose fitting clothing to keep cool.
 If you are outside wear a hat and apply sunscreen.

 Schedule activities carefully.
 If you must be outdoors schedule your activities for early morning or evening when temperature are generally cooler.

 Stay cool indoors.
 Stay in an air-conditioned place.
-If your home does not have air-conditioning go to mall or the public library for several hours.
-Using electric fans in high temperature will not prevent you from developing a heat related illness.
+If your home does not have air-conditioning go to a mall or the public library for several hours.
+Using electric fans in high temperatures will not prevent you from developing a heat related illness.